 I got into Pearson airport at about 7am on the 12th after a great trip with Virgin America, my personal favorite and the chosen airline of our production thanks to, um... me.
-This was my first trip to Canada, so I was already excited, but to get off the plane knowing that I was headed to the Toronto International Film Festival with a buzzed about film, was more than I could've dreamed at that particular moment in time.

 Jeff Castelluccio, my best friend (more like a brother, really) and I flew out with Donal Logue and Abigail Breslin, so we were in good film-making company.
 Jeff, if you don't know, is the editor on both of the films I've produced.
 He's kind of like my good-luck charm.
 I try to bring him on anything I do.
 Fortunately for me, he's talented in addition to being a good guy.
 Justin flew out with Sasha Grey... also on Virgin...
 As he so delicately put it, "irony."